adamant/adamant.language.reference/basic-types.md

     """;
 ```

+### Interpolated String Literals

+**TODO:** need to determine how conversion to string works and how formatting works.

+Expressions can be embedded in strings using a backslash and parenthesis, for example `"x = \(x_variable)"`.
+This is referred to as interpolation.
+This can also be done in multiline string literals.

+### Verbatim String Literals

+Verbatim string literals do not support escape sequences or interpolation.
+They are prefixed with a pound sign `#"Hello\Goodbye"`.
+To include a double quote in a verbatim string literal, use two double quotes (i.e. `#"A ""smart"" dog."`).

+## `never`

+The type never is a type with no values.
+It is used to indicate that a function never returns by normal means (it may still throw an exception).
+It can also be useful in cases where a type is expected but in the current case can't occur.
+The type `never` is a subtype of all types.
+Thus an expression with type `never` is assignment compatible with all types.

+## `void`

+The type void is a type used to indicate that something logically has no value.
+It is similar to the unit type in functional programming.
+However, the Adamant language enforces that an expression of type `void` can't be assigned into anything.
+The exception to this is when a generic parameter is passed the `void` type leading to an assignment from `void` to `void`.
+While functions may not have parameters of type `void`, if a parameter of generic type ends up with the type `void` it is dropped from the parameter list.

 ## Numeric Types

 Numeric types follow the pattern of a type name followed by an integer number of bits.
 The exception being that certain default sizes omit the bit length.
 The language requires that certain sizes be supported, but all sizes are reserved words for future use or compiler specific extensions.